 General Anxiety Disorder-7 (GAD-7)

-Use the General Anxiety Disorder-7 (GAD-7) assessment tool to evaluate the wellbeing of your clients.
+Use the General Anxiety Disorder-7 (GAD-7) assessment tool in measuring anxiety among clients.

 Fact Checked by Ericka Pingol.